Osilly/Interleaving-Reasoning-Generation/README.md

 ![](figs/pipeline.png)

 > Overview of our proposed IRG training and inference pipeline.
 IRG learns the text-based thinking process and the complete high-quality image generation pipeline under six decomposed learning modes.
 During inference, we introduce a dedicated CFG condition design for IRG’s improved image generation steps.

+## Acknowledgements

+Thanks for the wonderful works of [BAGEL](https://github.com/bytedance-seed/BAGEL)!